octdobre/containers/docker/Networking/Bridge_Exercises.md

 ```
 ip a
 ```
-Notice that containers agent1 and agent2 have each one virtual network interface on the host:
+Notice that containers agent1 and agent2 have each a virtual network interface on the host:
 ```
 28: eth0@if29: ...
     inet 192.168.10.2/24